 Be aware of your body language.
 Make sure you are not giving off negative signals or have a callous or insensitive tone.
 Remember, you may be doing this and not even realize it.

 Do not jump to conclusions or be judgmental – having assumptions about your spouse hinders listening and communication.
-Give your spouse a chance to surprise you, do not assume the worst but give grace.
+Give your spouse a chance to surprise you; do not assume the worst but give grace.

 Always be a learner; seek what you can learn from your spouse, from this situation, and from mistakes made by you or others.

 To effectively listen, we need to give our spouse our full attention.
 We must be willing to build the skills of empathetic and active listening.
 To do this, we first need to concentrate on quieting our own thoughts and concerns so we can hear theirs.
-We all have a natural, internal commentary going; try to shut it off until afterwards.
+We all have a natural, internal commentary going; try to shut it off until afterward.

-Think through the steps you need to take to put good communication into action in a specific instance, and ask yourself these questions:
+Think through the steps you need to take to put good communication into action in a specific instance and ask yourself these questions:

 How do I exhibit good communication with my spouse?